kevinrenskers/mixedcase.nl/content/articles/2015-05-17-research-front-end-part-1.md

 In other words: if I had to start a brand new native webapp now, what would I use?
 Switch to Angular 2?
 Or move to something smaller, more modular, and not in developer preview?
 What would the build system look like?

 My main wishes: highly modular, everything installed via NPM.
 ES6/ES7.
 Good performance and small payload.
 Easy to understand tools with good documentation.
-As few build tool dependancies as possible.
+As few build tool dependencies as possible.
 And last but not least: JS for everything.

 The build system should auto-reload the browser on code changes (in dev mode) and create a minified production build with a single command that can then be uploaded to something like [surge](https://surge.sh).